Jana Zamoyskiego Street, Bydgoszcz: Main edifices

 On the plot owned by Hermann Draheim, a rentier, Rudolf Kern designed this tenement in 1910.
 At the time, Rudolf Kern was a well-established architect who had realized numerous buildings in the area, be it villas (e.g. Paderewskiego Street 4) or tenement houses (e.g. August Mentzel Tenement, Julius Grey house).

 The large building boasts fading Art Nouveau elements that could deserve some refurbishing.
-One can stil appreciate the twin avant-corps flanking the entry and crowned by a large terrace.
+One can still appreciate the twin avant-corps flanking the entry and crowned by a large terrace.
 The lot is topped by a wide circular gable, bearing an oeil-de-boeuf and a stuccoed friezes.
 The quality of the decoration of the portal is worth a stop, with Art Nouveau motifs, friezes, stained glass acting as transom over the delicate wooden double door.